Winter of 2009–10 in Great Britain and Ireland: 28 December

 Temperatures fell to -16 C in Tyndrum overnight on 27–28 December, and to -14 C at Tulloch Bridge in the Highlands.
 The Met Office issued fresh severe weather warnings and motorists were advised to drive with caution.
-The A75 between Stranraer and Newton Stewart was closed because of "treacherous icy conditions", while the southbound carriageway of the A9 was blocked between the A8624 and B8081 in Perth and Kinross following an accident at Gleneagles.
+The A75 between Stranraer and Newton Stewart was closed because of "treacherous icy conditions", while the southbound carriageway of the A9 was blocked between the A8624 and B8081 in Perth and Kinross following an accident at Glen eagles.

 29 December

 Temperatures dropped to -18 C in parts of the Highlands overnight on 28–29 December, with Braemar recording Britain's lowest temperature of the winter.
 Fresh travel warnings were issued on 29 December as the wintry conditions continued to cause problems on Scotland's roads.

 The runway of Inverness Airport was briefly closed because of snow and ice, and First ScotRail reduced services to and from Glasgow Central because of the severe conditions.

 The snow and icy conditions were good for the Scottish ski industry, which said the weather helped it to experience its best start to the season for several years.

 Warnings of heavy snow were issued for Wales, the Midlands, north-west England, eastern and southern England and Yorkshire and Humber.
 More snow began falling across parts of Wales and central and northern England on the evening of 29 December, with Wales recording the heaviest of the snow showers where some rural areas were cut off by of up to 30 cm.
 Snow was also reported in parts of the West Midlands region and Yorkshire.